maoberlehner/markus-oberlehner-net/content/blog/implementing-a-gdpr-consent-workflow-with-vue.md

 date = "2018-09-23T08:56:56+02:00"
 title = "Implementing a GDPR Consent Workflow with Vue.js" description = "Learn how to use renderless components to build a GDPR workflow for a newsletter form and a cookie bar." intro = "Love it or hate it, GDPR compliance is now a requirement if you want to collect data from EU citizens.
-Today we'll take a look at how we can use the concept of renderless components to implement a basic GDPR consent workflow..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
+Today we take a look at how we can use the concept of renderless components to implement a basic GDPR consent workflow..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
 +++

 Love it or hate it, GDPR compliance is now a requirement if you want to collect data from EU citizens.
-Today we'll take a look at how we can use the concept of [renderless components](/blog/building-renderless-components-to-handle-crud-operations-in-vue/) to implement a basic GDPR consent workflow.
+Today we take a look at how we can use the concept of [renderless components](/blog/building-renderless-components-to-handle-crud-operations-in-vue/) to implement a basic GDPR consent workflow.

 <div class="c-content__figure">
   <div class="c-content__broad">